Cartoon Network

 Compliance

-Full compliance with COPPA — parental consent, age gating, and policy handling built into the system from the start.
+COPPA-aware consent, parental controls, age gating, and policy handling built into the system from the start.

 System Type